lijichang/lijichang.github.io/_pages/about.md

 > - Open-world Learning
 > - Weakly-supervised Learning
 >
-> 📢 **<span style="color:red; font-size: 15px; ">  We are looking for self-motivated PhD/Master students (for 2027 Fall intake) and Postdocs/RAs to join our group.
+> 📢 **<span style="color:red; font-size: 15px; ">  We are looking for self-motivated Ph.D./Master students (for 2027 Fall intake) and Postdocs/RAs to join our group.
 If you are interested, please feel free to reach out via email. </span>**

 # Educations
-- **Doctorate of Philosophy (PhD)** in Computer Science, The University of Hong Kong, 2020-2024
+- **Doctorate of Philosophy (Ph.D.)** in Computer Science, The University of Hong Kong, 2020-2024
-- **Master of Engineering (MEng)** in Computer Technology, South China University of Technology, 2017-2020
+- **Master of Engineering (M.Eng.)** in Computer Technology, South China University of Technology, 2017-2020
-- **Bachelor of Engineering (BEng)** in Communication Engineering, South China Normal University, 2013-2017
+- **Bachelor of Engineering (B.Eng.)** in Communication Engineering, South China Normal University, 2013-2017

 # Experiences
-- **Tenure-Track Associate Professor** (with Master/PhD supervision), Sun Yat-sen University, 2026-2026
+- **Tenure-Track Associate Professor** (with Master/Ph.D. supervision), Sun Yat-sen University, 2026-2026
-- **Assistant Researcher** (with PhD supervision), Pengcheng Laboratory, 2024-2026
+- **Assistant Researcher** (with Ph.D. supervision), Pengcheng Laboratory, 2024-2026
 - **Teaching Assistant**, The University of Hong Kong, 2020-2024

 # 📝 Publications